Medically reviewed by Angela Sheddan, FNP

 Most of the claims made about pomegranate juice and ED trace back to a 2007 study published in the International Journal of Impotence Research.

-The study, which found a small, statistically insignificant improvement in erectile activity, was funded by a juice company called POM Wonderful, LLC.
-After it started making headlines, the claims made about the study were quickly debunked by the British NHS.
+The study, which found a small, statistically insignificant improvement in erectile activity (out of 42 subjects with mild to moderate erectile dysfunction, 25 reported improvements after drinking the juice), was funded by a juice company called POM Wonderful, LLC.

-Despite this, pomegranate juice is still frequently mentioned on lists of natural products that can improve erections.
-While a glass a day certainly won’t harm you, there’s no reliable evidence to back up any claims that it’s a natural alternative to Viagra or proven treatment for ED.
+While a glass a day certainly won’t harm you, there’s no reliable evidence to back up any claims that pomegranate juice is a natural alternative to Viagra or proven treatment for ED.

-While some diet and lifestyle-focused changes, such as losing weight and exercising, can help to treat erectile dysfunction, the evidence for popular natural remedies like rhodiola rosea, red ginseng, horny goat weed and pomegranate juice isn’t convincing.
+While some diet and lifestyle-focused changes, such as losing weight and exercising, can help to treat erectile dysfunction, the evidence for popular natural remedies such as rhodiola rosea, red ginseng, horny goat weed and pomegranate juice isn’t very convincing.

-Likewise, many supplements that are marketed as natural treatments for ED are backed up by data that isn’t always as reliable as it can appear.
+Likewise, many supplements that are marketed as natural treatments for ED are backed up by data that isn’t always as reliable as it can appear at first.

-If you’re interested in taking action to treat your ED, you can schedule a free online consultation with a licensed, board certified healthcare professional.
+If you’re interested in taking action to treat your ED, you can schedule a free online consultation with a licensed, board-certified healthcare professional to learn more about your options.

-You can also learn more about erectile dysfunction in our guides to common causes of erectile dysfunction, sexual performance anxiety and the most effective erectile dysfunction treatments and drugs.
+You can also learn more about erectile dysfunction in our guides to common causes of erectile dysfunction and the most effective erectile dysfunction treatments and drugs.